aws/pg_tle/docs/04_hooks.md

 Users can register hooks with `pgtle.register_feature` independently of using it with a `pg_tle` extension.
 However, we recommend using a `pg_tle` extension to manage your hook code.

-Users with the `pgtle_admin` role can view the registered hooks in the `pgtle.feature_info` table, e.g.:
+When `pg_tle` hooks are registered, they are recorded in the `pgtle.feature_info` table.
+Only users with the `pgtle_admin` role can modify the `pgtle.feature_info` table.
+By default, public users can view the registered hooks in the `pgtle.feature_info` table, e.g.:

 ```sql
 SELECT * FROM pgtle.feature_info;
 ```

-To unregister a hook, you can call the `pgtle.unregister_feature` function.
+To unregister a hook, a user with the `pgtle_admin` role can call the `pgtle.unregister_feature` function.
 For example, if you have a `passcheck` hook named `my_password_check_rules`, you can run the following query to unregister it:

 ```sql
 SELECT pgtle.unregister_feature('my_password_check_rules', 'passcheck');